luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

         df_read.coalesce(1).write.mode('overwrite').csv(f'{output_dir}/{folder_name}',sep='|')
 ```

-As we can see, we use the `read` function (we are using spark APIs)
 - `format` is to define the file input format and `load` is to define the file path
 - Supported file formats: `csv`, `text`, `json`, `parquet`, `orc`
 - Other commom files: `xml`, `avro`